 Use VPN for all process on the router: Generally, the traffic of all processes running on the router such as GoodCloud will be routed through VPN if there is a connected VPN client (e.g. WireGuard, OpenVPN, Shadowsocks).
 In this case, these processes will lose Internet if VPN is disconnected.
 In order to ensure a proper operation of these processes, you can disable this option.
 As a result, they will not use VPN.

 Please Choose Policy: The item can be either Domain/IP (e.g. gl-inet.com / 192.168.1.1 / 192.168.1.0/24) or Mac address (24:F0:94:5C:8E:F9).

 Add VPN policy

-You can only configure either Use VPN for or Do not use VPN for.
-Click the arrow to switch among Use VPN for and Do not use VPN for.
+You can only configure either Only allow the following use VPN or Do not use VPN for the following.
+Click the dropbox to switch among Only allow the following use VPN and Do not use VPN for the following.
 To add a policy, enter the domain/IP or Mac address into the box and then click

 Add.
 Finally, click

 For example, if we want to route only the traffic of

 netflix.com through VPN, we need to choose Policy Domain/IP, choose Rule Only allow the following use VPN, input netflix.com and click

 However, if we want to route all traffic through VPN except